bilgann/Backdoor-Mission-Demo/README.md

 ├─ /frontend
 ├─ README.md

-## Getting Started
-1. Clone the repository
-2. Set up PostgreSQL and create the database using the schema in `/backend/schema.sql`
-3. Start the backend Flask server
-4. Launch the frontend React application
-5. Connect Power BI to the PostgreSQL database for reporting

 ## Impact
 - Reduced duplicate client entries and improved accuracy of service tracking
 - Enabled real-time dashboards for staff and leadership